 Daiichi Sankyo in talks with AstraZeneca on virus vaccine supply in Japan

-TOKYO, June 26 (Reuters) - Daiichi Sankyo Co 4568.T is in discussions with AstraZeneca Plc on developing supplies of a vaccine for the coronavirus in Japan, the Japanese company said on Friday.
+TOKYO, June 26 (Reuters) - Daiichi Sankyo Co 4568.T is in discussions to provide supplies of a potential coronavirus vaccine now being developed by AstraZeneca Plc AZN.L and the University of Oxford for use in Japan.

-In a statement, Daiichi Sankyo said it would receive stock solution from AstraZeneca for the domestic development.
+In a statement, Daiichi Sankyo said on Friday one of itssubsidiaries would receive undiluted solution of the vaccine and then carry out formulation procedures, packaging, and storage in Japan.
+AstraZeneca said separately that it is in talks with the Japanese government on supplies of the potential vaccine, known as AZD1222.

+Chief Cabinet Secretary Yoshihide Suga said earlier on Friday that the government is supporting domestic vaccine development but is also in negotiations with other parties.

 ((rocky.swift@thomsonreuters.com;))